 Also of interest is that Grass Lake has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Grass Lake in 2010 was $31,238, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,952 for a family of four.
+The per capita income in Grass Lake in 2018 was $30,719, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $122,876 for a family of four.
 However, Grass Lake contains both very wealthy and poor people as well.

 The people who call Grass Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grass Lake residents report their race to be White, followed by Native American.
-Important ancestries of people in Grass Lake include Irish, English, Polish, and Italian.
+Important ancestries of people in Grass Lake include German, Irish, English, Polish, and French.

 The most common language spoken in Grass Lake is English.
-Other important languages spoken here include Arabic and French.
+Other important languages spoken here include Polish and Italian.